Nadal hails ‘best season’ and ‘incredible era’

-NEW YORK: Rafael Nadal described the year 2017 as “one of the best of his career” on Sunday after winning a third US Open and 16th Grand Slam.
+NEW YORK: Rafael Nadal described the year 2017 as “one of the best of his career” on Sunday (Monday in Manila) after winning a third US Open and 16th Grand Slam.

-World number one Nadal defeated South Africa’s world number 32 Kevin Anderson 6-3, 6-3, 6-4 in a brutally one-sided final during which he did not face a break point.
+World No.1 Nadal defeated South Africa’s world number 32 Kevin Anderson 6-3, 6-3, 6-4 in a brutally one-sided final during which he did not face a break point.

 Nadal also claimed an unprecedented 10th French Open in June after finishing runner-up to Roger Federer at the Australian Open.